SF Black Unity Group

 - Criminal Justice – inequities in the system and what practices and laws need to be changed.
 This led to our successful support for reducing the use of cash bail and the effect of fees and fines on indigent residents of the City.
 The Unity Group has actively lobbied for a number of bills in the California Legislature, and met with representatives of the Governor of California and with state legislators and their staffs asking that they introduce specific bills.

 - Prison Reform – Unity Group members have advocated for numerous changes in the operations of California prisons that are designed to make prisons places for rehabilitation and not punishment.
-Unity Group members have met with legislators and prison officials to discuss improving mental health services; reducing the use of solitary confinement; expanding courses and programs available in all prisons for inmates; expanding reentry services; offering much improved assistance in helping inmates adjust to life outside prison before and during reentry; and numerous other changes that are designed to get more people discharged from prison and into housing and good jobs that will increase the chances of success and a good for formerly incarcerated people and their families.
-Unity Group members work with 5 – 10 nonprofits in these efforts.
+Unity Group members have met with legislators and prison officials to discuss improving mental health services; reducing the use of solitary confinement; expanding courses and programs available in all prisons for inmates; expanding reentry services; offering much improved assistance in helping inmates adjust to life outside prison before and during reentry; and numerous other changes that are designed to get more people discharged from prison and into housing and good jobs that will increase their chances of success.
+Unity Group members work with 5 – 10 effective nonprofit organizations in these efforts.

 - Parole Reform – The Unity Group has advocated that the Bureau of Parole Hearings (BPH) be expanded from 15 to 17 commissioners and add more women, and therapists, clergy, and formerly incarcerated people.
-In 2019, BPH was expanded to 17 commissioners, which means more parole hearings in California, and in October, Governor Newsom named a woman to the Parole Board who is a licensed clinical social worker.
+In 2019, BPH was expanded from 15 to 17 commissioners, which is expected to increase the number of parole hearings in California from 6,000 in 2018 to 8,000 in 2020.
+In October 2019, Governor Newsom appointed a licensed clinical social worker to the Parole Board, the first one.
+This commissioner is a woman, bringing the number of women to 4 out of 17 commissioners.

 - Institutional Racism – The Unity Group co-sponsors lectures, seminars, and programs that address issues of institutional racism, economic inequality, white nationalism, and prejudice of any kind.
 Two recent examples are that starting late in 2019, the Unity Group will co-sponsor with several San Francisco churches a series of seminars.
 The purpose is to focus on and to break into small groups for discussions of these vital issues.
 In addition, the Unity Group is a co- sponsor of Integrity for America’s program in November 2019 at Temple Emanu-El that addresses those who challenge longstanding principles of our democracy, like white nationalists.